 Private: Apr through Oct

-4 star hotels, historic boutique hotels and comfortable country inns.
+4 and 5 star hotels, historic boutique hotels and comfortable country inns.

 12 guests maximum

-Easy cycling (30 to 70 km per day) with e-bike option; river boat cruise; wine-tasting and culinary adventures.
+Easy cycling (30 to 70 km per day) with e-bike option; history and cultural tours, wine-tasting and culinary adventures.

 Discover Catalonia’s tapas culture, art, wine and food on this 12 day exploration by bicycle.